 NIHU Global Partnership

-NIHU has built collaborative research relationships with foreign research institutions involved in humanities research, invited foreign researchers and dispatched researchers overseas, and actively held and sent speakers to international symposiums overseas.
+NIHU has built collaborative research relationships with foreign research institutions involved in humanities research.
+We actively promote to invite foreign researchers and dispatch researchers overseas, and hold and send speakers to international symposiums overseas.

 Overseas Research Facilities

 NIHU opened overseas research facilities (liaison offices) to promote international collaborative research with overseas institutions.
-They provide information on research on Japan and Japanese culture to people in other countries.
+The offices provide information on research on Japan and Japanese culture to people in other countries.

 Agreement with UK’s Arts & Humanities Research Council (AHRC)

 NIHU signed an agreement with the United Kingdom’s Arts & Humanities Research Council (AHRC) in 2007 to facilitate the exchange of post-graduates and early career researchers.
 The agreement has been renewed several times since then and a cooperative relationship has developed between the two organizations.
 Based on this agreement, at the request of the AHRC, NIHU provides placements and research guidance to graduate students and early career researchers from the UK who wish to pursue Japanese studies.
-NIHU continuously contributes to develop overseas researchers through these types of activities.
+NIHU continues to contribute to the development of overseas researchers through these types of activities.

 NIHU Program for Young Researcher Overseas Visits

-In order to contribute to NIHU projects and expand overseas research opportunities (survey research and presentations at international conferences, etc.), young researchers participating in transdisciplinary projects and co-creation research initiatives are dispatched to overseas universities and international research conferences.
+In order to contribute to NIHU projects and expand overseas research opportunities (survey research and presentations at international conferences, etc.), young researchers participating in NIHU Research Projects and NIHU Co-creation Initiatives are dispatched to overseas universities and international research conferences.

 NIHU Program for Young Researcher Overseas Visits (Japanese only)